edricgsh/react-native-coaching-week-2/README.md

    - Keychain

 3. **Is there StrictMode in ReactNative?**
-   - I saw sources saying that it is, but when I run it locally, it doesn't seem to be there.
+   - I saw sources saying that it is.
+But when I try to do it locally, the `useEffect` did not run twice like how the React project should work

 ## 1. Navigation Fundamentals